414owen/owen.cafe/content/posts/keyword-recognition.md

 ## Method three -- Table-based with equivalence classes

-Okay, the table above is quite heavy.
-There are 256 entries per state.
+Okay, the table above is quite heavy, at 256b per state.
 What if we could get that down somewhat?

-Well, if we look at the DFA, we can see that there are bytes with very little difference between them.
+Well, if we look at the DFA, we can see that there are bytes which are indistinguishable from the perspective of the transition table.
 For example, the bytes '1' and '2' transition to the same target state from every source state.
 Similarly, all alphabetic characters `[a-zA-Z]` always lead to the DFA *not* matching.